craigshoemaker/blob-storage-quickstart-async/readme.md

-# Storage Blobs Quickstart (rewrite)
+# Storage Blobs Quickstart (async)

-The following sample is a rewrite of the Azure [Storage Blobs Quickstart](https://github.com/Azure-Samples/storage-blobs-node-quickstart) by updating the sample in the following ways:
+The following sample is a rewrite of the [Azure Storage Blobs Quickstart](https://github.com/Azure-Samples/storage-blobs-node-quickstart) by updating the sample in the following ways:

-- **Command-based interaction**: Rather than all operations executing sequentially, you are able to explicitly tell the script which operation to execute (ex: upload, list, etc.)

 - **Uses async/await**: The [Azure Storage SDK API](https://github.com/Azure/azure-storage-node) is still callback-based, but the approach in this sample modernizes the syntax.
 API calls are wrapped in `Promises` and executed in the context of an `async/await` operation.

+- **Command-based interaction**: Rather than all operations executing sequentially, you are able to explicitly tell the script which operation to execute (ex: upload, list, etc.)

 - **Uses environment variables**: Rather than hard-coding the blob storage connection string, this sample accesses the connection string from an environment variable.
 The use of environment variables is more representative of how you would access sensitive information in production.